General Project Questions

-Some of this work will be done in collaboration with a Private Developer Partner (PDP).
+Some of this work will be done in collaboration with a private-sector development partner.
 To deliver this ambitious vision and project, the Government of Canada is proposing a co-development approach to implement the HFR project.
-After the conclusion of a competitive procurement process, which has already commenced, and through the RFQ and RFP stages, the government will engage the selected PDP to further advance and optimize the design and scope of the HFR project.
+After the conclusion of a competitive procurement process, which has already commenced, and through the RFQ and RFP stages, the government will engage the selected partner to advance and optimize the design and scope of the HFR project.

 We believe that High Frequency Rail offers a better strategy for improving intercity passenger rail services between Toronto and Québec City.
-By using dedicated passenger rail tracks, the HFR project will decrease journey times, increase reliability and passenger comfort, representing significant improvements over the existing offering.
+By using dedicated passenger rail tracks, the HFR project will decrease journey times, increase reliability and passenger comfort, and represent significant improvements over the existing offering.

 Dedicated tracks for HFR trains will also mostly separate passenger and freight rail operations, creating more sustainable transportation capacity for both people and goods.

-A project of this complexity involves a multi-phased procurement process that would culminate with the selection of a private partner to co-develop and execute the project.
+A project of this complexity involves a procurement process that would culminate with the selection of a private-sector development partner to co-develop and execute the project.